fluid-project/fluidproject.org/README.md

 The website will be available at [http://localhost:8000](http://localhost:8000)

-If you make changes to the website, repeat the steps to build the image and start a new container.
+If you make changes to the website, repeat the steps to build the image, and start a new container.

 ## To deploy to a personal webserver